Lynn station: Other Lynn stations

 Lynn has also been home to eight other stations on different sites – none of which lasted into the MBTA era – plus a ninth that opened in 1965.
 Besides its downtown stops, the Eastern Railroad also served East Lynn from 1880 until Marblehead Branch service ended on June 14, 1959.
 Stairways from the Chatham Street to the station site still exist, although no station building remains.
 The 1896 depot was disassembled in 1912 in preparation for the downtown grade separation.
 It was moved to Durham, New Hampshire, where it now serves as the University of New Hampshire Dairy Bar and a station stop on Amtrak's Downeaster service.
 A West Lynn station was located at Commercial Street at the junction with the Saugus Branch Railroad, and Green Street was briefly located just east of Central Square.
-Neither the West Lynn nor Green Street buildings survive.
+Neither the West Lynn nor Green Street buildings remain.

 The Boston, Revere Beach & Lynn also served its own Lynn depot (a block away from the Eastern Railroad station) at Market Street near Broad Street, as well its own West Lynn station adjacent to the Eastern Railroad station just east of Commercial Street.
 Neither station is still extant.